WBUT: History

 WBUT and WLER studio location at 1758 North Main Street Extension (PA Route 8) in Center Township, at the corner of Mercer Road.
-This location was home to both stations from 1987 to 2003, and today houses a restaurant, salon, and sign shop.
+This location was home to both stations from 1987 to 2003.

 WBUT-AM-FM was sold on July 14, 1978, from Larry Berg to Brandon Communications Systems, Incorporated, a company headed by Robert C. "Bob" Brandon and his brother Ronald.
 (Berg would later join the staff of then-competitor WISR as a sales rep and talk show host.)
 However, the licensee remained under the name WBUT Inc.

 Not long after acquiring the two stations, Brandon moved both from their downtown Butler location at the Nixon Hotel to a Center Township office and then across the street to a former Citizens' Bank branch north of Butler at the intersection of Route 8 (a.k.a.
 North Main Street Extension) and Mercer Road in Center Township.

 WBUT on-air studio console, a Broadcast Electronics 8M250A, taken at the station's former location in Center Township in 1990.
-This monaural console was manufactured in 1988 and is still in use today at WBUT's current location at Pullman Commerce Center in Butler.
-A stereo version of this console was used at around the same time for WLER-FM.

 When the decision was made to separate the AM and FM stations, Brandon used his knowledge in broadcast engineering to construct an automation system capable of providing live-sounding programming on his FM station, now assigned the call letters WLER-FM.
-WBUT and WLER would both sign on at 6 a.m., simulcast its morning show for two hours, break away at 8 am, and then rejoin at 7 p.m. before signing off at 10 pm.
+WBUT and WLER would both sign on at 6 am, simulcast its morning show for two hours, break away at 8 am, and then rejoin at 7 pm before signing off at 10 pm.

 Music and voice-tracked disc jockeys were provided by Concept Productions, based in Roseville, California.
 Personalities like Steven Tyler, Dave Ware, and Terry Nelson were all thought to be on-site announcers.
 While these announcers aired on WLER, WBUT aired more local news and information intensive programming, with popular shows like "The Super Store", a buy-sell-trade program allowing listeners to sell unwanted items or find others for sale, and "Speak Up", a locally produced talk show that ran after the noon news.